mhjensen/Physics321/README.md

 # PHY321, Classical Mechanics I, Michigan State University, Spring 2020

+_Due to the corona virus, all lectures from March 13 are done remotely via zoom.
+All videos and handwritten notes are in D2L and below here.
+The videos are posted immediately after the lecture.
+Feel free to comment on the material.
+This is a rather unique situation and your feedback is essential for improving the quality of the teaching material.
+Stay well._

 Here you will find a general overview of the course, with learning outcomes, teaching schedule etc.

 ## Teaching team, grading and other practicalities